-Various poisons for the eradication of rats and mice are available at no charge to ratepayers
+Various poisons for the eradication of rats and mice are available at no charge to ratepayers-PLEASE CALL THE OFFICE

 Not available to be sold to non-ratepayers

-If in inventory and not intended for an upcoming project, the RM may sell culverts to ratepayers at cost.
-Please inquire with the RM Office or your Division Councillor.
+The RM may sell culverts to ratepayers at cost if we have some available for use in our inventory.
+Please inquire with the RM Office or your Division Councilor.

-The RM of Francis operates a public well at SE 32-13-13 W2 with potable water and have recently switched to a fob-system for access.
-At this time, access to the well is charged at $120.00 for two years.
-Please visit the RM Office to be issued a fob.
+The RM of Francis operates a public well at SE 32-13-13 W2 and have recently switched to a fob-system for access.
+Please contact the RM office for more information 306-245-3256 Bylaw 2021 03 Public Water Supplies

 Custom Work which includes grading, mowing or conducting snow removal on private lanes is available to ratepayers only when an agreement form has been completed and submitted prior by the landowner affected, at the rates set by Council each year.